 Having all of your relevant information on your website is not just good for your users, but it can also have a positive SEO impact on your website.
 Online citations are a great way to boost your dealership’s rankings in local search results pages – which are most definitely important to most car dealerships.
 And in order to ensure that your citations work effectively, it is vital that your correct contact details are also listed on your website.
 Citations are very useful and easy to implement, even for people with limited knowledge of SEO.
 Read our guide to business citations today to find out more!

-Surprise surprise there are some fantastic SEO benefits to having specific landing pages.
+Surprise surprise, there are some fantastic SEO benefits to having specific landing pages.
 In fact, the SEO benefits are actually as important (if not more) than the user benefits.
-Let’s take the Ford, Vauxhall and Peugeots example above.
-If you are selling a number of cars made by each of these manufacturers, you’ll want to rank highly for local searches for these makes of car.
+Let’s take the Aston Martin example as seen in the above picture.
+If you are selling a number of cars made by this manufacturer, you’ll want to rank highly for local searches for this make of car.
 For example, if you’re based in Sussex then you’ll want to rank for the following search terms (as well as other similar variants of these search terms):

-If you have landing pages for all three of these, and they are tagged properly with title tags that match the search terms, then you are drastically increasing your chances of ranking for the above terms.
+If you have landing pages for all of the manufacturers you sell, and they are tagged properly with title tags that match the search terms, then you are drastically increasing your chances of ranking high on search engines.
 We see so many dealerships who make one of these two drastic mistakes: